 The Foundation works with companies to find innovative ways to engage their employees and customers in volunteer service; encourages companies to deploy their greatest resource - their employees' time and talents - to help solve pressing social problems.
 The Foundation also works to support youth by partnering with teachers, parents, schools, community organizations, and businesses.
-The Foundation's youth service enterprise, GenerationOn, gives kids the tools and resources they need in service and volunteering and to make their mark on the world.

 The Foundation manages signature events, programs, and projects for national days of service.
-The Foundation's annual Conference on Volunteering and Service is the world's largest gathering of volunteer service leaders, bringing together nonprofit, corporate, and government leaders each year to learn, exchange ideas, and develop volunteer-driven solutions to 21st-century challenges.
+The Foundation's annual conference is the world's largest gathering of volunteer service leaders, bringing together nonprofit, corporate, and government leaders each year to learn, exchange ideas, and develop volunteer-driven solutions to 21st century challenges.